 Appreciate Montreal’s Rich Art Scene

 Montreal is a city of artists.
 It’s definitely worth spending some of your 5-day Montreal itinerary appreciating its vibrant art scene.
-This includes a ton of public art and window installations in Old Montreal, but also a ton of fantastic Montreal galleries.
+This includes a ton of public art you can see on a walking tour, but also a ton of fantastic Montreal galleries.

 Here are three very different styles of highly-rated art galleries in Montreal: